MelvinQM/IOT-Personal/docs/embedded/code.md

                             );
 ```

-Setting up the callbacks for the characteristic write events and the Server events more on this in [Callbacks](#212-callbacks)
+Setting up the callbacks for the characteristic write events and the Server events more on this in [Callbacks](#212-callbacks).
 ```c++
 pCharacteristic->setCallbacks(new WriteCallback(this));
 pServer->setCallbacks(new ServerCallbacks());
 ```

-Finally starting the service through the use of the start() function and enabling advertising to allow the client to connect and send data to the server.
+Finally, starting the service through the use of the start() function and enabling advertising to allow the client to connect and send data to the server.
 ```c++
 pService->start();